 Of all the branches of medicine, orthopedics is possibly one of the most innovative, and it enjoys the benefits of technological advances.
 The field has quickly expanded with developments in material science with new surgical tools and less invasive procedures that produce better results.
 For example, furtherance in arthroscopy now allows surgeons to visualize internal structures of human joints without opening them.
 Moreover, total joint replacement surgery now allows joints damaged by degenerative changes to be surgically substituted.
 Research continues to progress.
 In the future, it may be possible to regrow cartilage inside human joints.

-When you become an orthopedic patient, you will be treated holistically by a specialist who has a specialized skill in treating problems of the musculoskeletal system.
+When you become an orthopedic patient, you will be treated holistically by a specialist who has specialized skills in treating problems of the musculoskeletal system.
 You can expect other members of the team to help with medical counseling and rehabilitation to assist you in returning to your daily routine as soon as possible.
-Expect your doctor to explain options carefully so that you can make informed decisions and take upon an active role in recovery.
+Expect your doctor to explain options carefully so that you can make informed decisions and take an active role in recovery.

-If you have been injured and now suffer from a fracture, or experience difficulties due to disease of the musculoskeletal system, you can count on a skillful and experienced orthopedic specialist to assist you all the way to full recovery.
+If you have been injured and now suffer from a fracture, or experience difficulties due to a disease of the musculoskeletal system, you can count on a skillful and experienced orthopedic specialist to assist you all the way to full recovery.